| | | | |

 Notes

-This dishcloth knits up quickly and the simple design makes for a relaxing and enjoyable knit.
+This dishcloth knits up quickly, and the simple design makes it a relaxing and enjoyable knit.

 Copyright Info

-• If you wish to share this pattern, only link to the pattern page.
+• If you wish to share this pattern, only use the link to the pattern page.

 • You may sell items produced using this pattern.